 Salix humilis (Prairie willow)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: Full sun to part sun water needs: dry to wet height: 4-5' plant spacing: 2'-5' distance bloom time: April and May bloom color: green
+SIZE: 1 gallon pot type: shrub sun needs: Full sun to part sun water needs: dry to wet height: 4-5' plant spacing: 2'-5' distance bloom time: April and May bloom color: green

 salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur. deer resistant (please note that does not mean deer proof)